Italiano English

 Size : cm 16.5 x 13 x 3 - 1.1 kg

-Remarkable Crinoid fossil find of Silurian, representative collectible specimen of high quality and in perfect state of conservation, with evident and appreciable details of the crown, complete with calyx and branched arms, and the peduncle or stalk that anchored it to the substrate.
+Remarkable Crinoid fossil find of Ordovician, representative collectible specimen of high quality and in perfect state of conservation, with evident and appreciable details of the crown, complete with calyx and branched arms, and the peduncle or stalk that anchored it to the substrate.

 Only a piece, as in photo.